 Port Angeles’ mountain biking trails are still a closely guarded secret by some in the MTB community.
 But it’s not because the trails aren’t worth talking about or tackling.
 The area has trails ranging from beginner to very difficult.
 The Olympic Discovery Trail has an “Adventure Trail” route offshoot with 25-miles of single and double track trails.
 More miles of trails are in the works.
 The Dry Hill Trail offers about 6 miles of challenging downhill if you’re willing to

 work climb for it.
-Both sections of trail are dog-friendly since they’re not located within the Olympic National Park boundary.
+Both sections of the trail are dog-friendly since they’re not located within the Olympic National Park boundary.

 MTB pros and weekend warriors looking to test their skills on world-class bike trails show up in late September for the Cascadia Mountain Bike Championships.
 For a spring downhill fix, the NW Cup, comes to Port Angeles’ Dry Hill Mountain Bike Trails network for a downhill bike event like no other.
 This popular series takes place at a number of premier mountain biking locales throughout the Northwest.
 If you can, we recommend extending your stay to roll on over to Vancouver Island in B.C.
 (British Columbia).
 Canada’s mountain biking trails get plenty of fanfare for their epic wooded trail rides and Victoria, B.C. is a quick ferry ride across the Strait.